farrukh806/micro-frontend-sample/README.md

    - `CF_ACCOUNT_ID`: Your Cloudflare account ID
    - `CF_PAGES_PROJECT_MARKETING`: Pages project name for marketing
    - `CF_PAGES_PROJECT_CONTAINER`: Pages project name for container
-   - `PRODUCTION_DOMAIN`: Domain where marketing remoteEntry.js will be served (for container builds)
+   - `PRODUCTION_DOMAIN`: Full URL of the marketing app deployment (e.g., `https://marketing-mfe.pages.dev`).
+Should NOT include paths like `/marketing/` or `/remoteEntry.js` - these are automatically appended by the build process.

 ### Automated Deployments